andrewjfei/react-three-js/creating-a-scene/README.md

 # Running Creating A Scene

-1. Make sure you have installed the Three.js library into your project.
-Run `npm i three` to install the library if you do not have it installed.
+1. Execute `npm i` to install all the depedencies for this example.
+The most important depdency is the Three.js library which can be installed into your own projects by running `npm i three`.

 2. Execute `npm start` to run the example on your local machine.